gencat/participa/README.md

 - `rake open_data:participatory_processes:export` to **export** the data to a CSV file
 - `rake open_data:participatory_processes:publish_to_socrata` to **update** the remote Socrata dataset

-The logic of these rake tasks has been extracted to a `Module` in `lib/open_data.rb`, and `ParticipatoryProcessSerializer`, located at `decidim-process-extended/app/serializers/decidim/participatory_processes`, is the `Class` responsible for transforming the objects into data for the Socrata dataset.
+The logic of these rake tasks has been extracted to a `Module` in `lib/open_data.rb`, and `ParticipatoryProcessSocrataSerializer`, located at `decidim-process-extended/app/serializers/decidim/participatory_processes`, is the `Class` responsible for transforming the objects into data for the Socrata dataset.